ZhgChg.Li

 # ========== Cache Setting Steps ==========

-# Rules: Automatically deleted after 7 days of no hits, single Cache limit is 10 GB, Cache only on successful Action
+# Rules: auto delete after 7 days no hit, max 10 GB per cache, cache only on successful actions

-# Self-hosted can write Cache & Restore strategies using shell scripts or use other tools for assistance
+# Self-hosted can implement own cache & restore strategies via shell scripts or other tools

 # Bundle Cache (Gemfile)